PennLINC/PennLINC.github.io/docs/Tutorials/InDesign_Tutorial.md

 #### 1. First, set up the frames where you will place each object.
 Using the **Frame Tool**, click and drag to create a large rectangle where your work will go.
 While holding the click, press the **right/left** button to add/remove columns and press **up/down** to add/remove rows.
 Add additional boxes for the legend and axis titles.
 You can align your boxes by selecting the boxes (**Select Too**) then choosing an **Align option** in the **Control Panel**.

 *Note*: no need to be perfect in the sizing of your frames.
-Definitely helps to be more accurate with aspect ratio, but we can tweak frames later!
+Definitely helps to be more accurate with aspect ratio, but we can tweak frames later! <br>
-Click the image below to watch the video (will take you to Youtube).
+**Click the following image to watch the video (it will take you to Youtube).**
 [<img src="https://github.com/PennLINC/PennLINC.github.io/blob/main/assets/images_indesign/FramesSetUp.png" width="70%">](https://youtu.be/NtcYZ6EZWIg "FramesSetUp")

 *Note* you can also [create guides](https://helpx.adobe.com/indesign/using/ruler-guides.html) that help you line up images by clicking and dragging the X or Y axis ruler.
 (Not shown in video.)